The Kiwanis Gallery hosts exhibits from artists around the province of Alberta.

 Red Deer Arts Council operates the Kiwanis Gallery in the lower level of the Red Deer Public Library as a partnership.

 The exhibits in the Red Deer Public Library Kiwanis Art Gallery are scheduled, organized and maintained by the Visual Arts Committee of the Red Deer Arts Council.
-You can reach the Library at www.rdpl.org Address of the Red Deer Public Library is 4818 - 49 Street.
+You can reach the Library at www.rdpl.org.

-Red Deer Arts Council Kiwanis Gallery in the Red Deer Public Library at 4818 49 Street, Red Deer, AB
+The Red Deer Arts Council Kiwanis Gallery is located in the downtown branch of the Red Deer Public Library at 4818 49 Street, Red Deer, AB.

 Gallery viewing hours: